Atarax

 Side effects

 Atarax may cause certain side effects in some individuals.
 Not everyone will experience these side effects, and their severity can vary.
-Common side effects of Atarax can include:
+Common side effects can include:

-- Dizziness: Some individuals may experience dizziness or lightheadedness while taking Atarax.
+3. Dizziness: Some individuals may experience dizziness or lightheadedness while taking Hydroxyzine.
 It is advisable to avoid activities that require mental alertness or physical coordination until you know how the medication affects you.

-- Blurred vision: Atarax can cause temporary vision changes, such as blurred vision or difficulty focusing.
+4. Blurred vision: Medicament can cause temporary vision changes, such as blurred vision or difficulty focusing.
 If this occurs, avoid activities that require clear vision, such as driving or operating machinery.

-- Headache: Headaches can occur as a side effect of Atarax use.
-If headaches persist or worsen, consult your healthcare provider.
+6. Headache: Headaches can occur as a side effect of Atarax use.

 If you experience severe side effects, such as rapid heartbeat, difficulty breathing, or signs of an allergic reaction (such as rash, itching, or swelling), seek immediate medical attention.